yupgup/jonitrythall.com/_posts/2024-01-08-video-chat-topic-examples.markdown

 description: 'Let us meet and talk!
 Here are a few things that I am excited about.'
 featured_image: '/content/2024/01/chat.png'
 ---
-Inspired by [Matt Stein’s](https://mattstein.com/) sharing of [Rafał Pastuszak’s](https://sonnet.io/) work, I’m gearing up to offer video call chats in the new year.
-Part of the preparations involve offering a list of example topics.
-So, while I’m open to chatting about whatever’s stuck in your mind, there are some things I get especially energetic about, and perhaps we have that in common–what a beautiful thing when that happens.
+Inspired by [Matt Stein’s](https://mattstein.com/) sharing of [Rafał Pastuszak’s](https://sonnet.io/) work, I’m now offering more easily available video call chats.
+Part of the preparations involved generating a list of example topics.
+So, while I’m open to chatting about whatever’s stuck on your mind, there are some things I get especially energetic about, and perhaps we have that in common–what a beautiful thing when that happens.

 <hr />